 But how do you find your best option?
 It’s a good idea to interview several investment advisors before making your selection.
 During the interview, there are several key questions you need to ask a financial advisor to determine if they’re a good fit for your needs.
-Here’s a look at some key questions and what the answers mean for you and your financial future.

 1. Are You a Fiduciary?

 A fiduciary is an advisor who always works in the best interest of their clients.
 While you might think that all advisors would do that, some work in their own best interest.
 An investment advisor who isn’t a fiduciary may steer you towards more expensive and risky stocks or bonds to receive a higher commission or some other advantage for themselves while placing your funds in something riskier than you want.

 2. What Qualifications Do You Have as an Investment Advisor?